endorphinestake/buzznodes/README.md

 BuzzNodes is a comprehensive monitoring and alerting platform specifically designed for Celestia validators.
 It addresses the critical need for real-time observability, reliability tracking, and instant alerting across the Celestia blockchain validator infrastructure.

 The system provides a centralized interface to track validator performance, detect failures, receive alerts via SMS, email, or voice, and visualize key metrics through Prometheus and Grafana.
-Whether you're managing one validator or a fleet, BuzzNodes helps ensure high availability and minimizes slashing risks by enabling proactive responses.
+BuzzNodes helps ensure high availability and minimizes slashing risks by enabling proactive responses.

 ## 🖥️ 1.
 System Requirements